genepi/ngs-class/scripts/mapping.md

 ## Task 3
 Run `samtools depth <file.bam>` on the file and interpret the output.
 Learn about the `-a` parameter and add it to your command.

+## Task 4
+ Open a BAM file with `samtools view` and try to identify some information (like position, read sequence, reference, etc).